The 14 Most Famous Books in the World

 It turned out to be such arrogance and prejudice.
 There is always a sense of familiarity when reading books, ah, Elizabeth’s mother has existed in my life, and so did Lydia.
 People like them only look in front of them and only look at themselves.
 They don’t care about ethics and morals.

-There are also gentle people like the eldest sister, like Bentley's sister-in-law, and Bentley's brother-in-law, snobbery, all have existed.
+There are also gentle people like the eldest sister, Bentley's sister-in-law, and Bentley's brother-in-law, snobbery, who all existed.
 Because of the beauty of the mother, the father had a fantasy of marrying, and he knew his nature for a year, but he could not change the marriage, so he had no choice but to treat him with cynicism.

 This kind of thing is also very common nowadays.
 As for Elizabeth's prejudice against Darcy, which leads to bias in seeing people, this should also be true.
 But because of their love, they corrected the fallacies caused by prejudice and arrogance, but I didn't have the chance to get the experience of correction.

 The most famous book in the world is a topic that has been widely debated and discussed.
 Many literary experts and book enthusiasts have their own opinions on what constitutes the most famous book in the world.
 However, one book that consistently appears at the top of most lists is the Bible.